deelirious/projectbrie/DesignDocument.md

 For instance, if the user likes artworks with the description "Love", this can be saved in a cookie and be used to filter through the artworks to retrieve another artwork similar to the artwork that the user liked.

 ### Fragments

++ each artwork will be divided into 4 fragments
++ all fragments from all artworks have to be the same size and shape (square)

 We now know how to retrieve an artwork and how to filter artworks to retrieve a liked artwork.
 But how do we visualize only a part of this artwork, and how do we make sure that the application remembers what artworks we're displaying the user?
 Hint..
 Cookies ^.^, To be continued.....